FAQ

 How does the calculator handle cross-border careers?

-Each non-LU country pays its own pension under its own rules.
-See Methodology — cross-border.
+Each non-LU country pays its own pension under its own rules and on its own schedule.
+See Methodology — multi-treaty calculation.

 Can I trust the forecast for my 2045 retirement?